 VMware vSAN is a software-defined, enterprise storage solution that supports hyper-converged infrastructure (HCI) systems. vSAN is fully integrated with VMware vSphere, as a distributed layer of software within the ESXi hypervisor.

-vSAN aggregates local or direct-attached data storage devices, to create a single storage pool shared across all hosts in a vSAN cluster.
-A hybrid vSAN cluster uses flash devices for the cache tier and magnetic drives for the capacity tier.
-An all-flash vSAN cluster uses flash devices for both the cache tier and the capacity tier.
-This architecture creates a flash-optimized, resilient shared datastore designed for the software-defined data center (SDDC).
+vSAN aggregates local or direct-attached data storage devices to create a single storage pool shared across all hosts in a vSAN cluster.
+A hybrid vSAN cluster uses flash devices for cache and magnetic drives for capacity.
+All-flash vSAN clusters use flash devices for both the cache and capacity. vSAN Express Storage Architecture uses NVMe-based TLC flash devices and high performance network interfaces.
+These architectures provide a flash-optimized, resilient shared datastore designed for the software-defined data center (SDDC).

 vSAN eliminates the need for external shared storage, and simplifies storage configuration through Storage Policy-Based Management (SPBM).
 Using virtual machine (VM) storage policies, you can define storage requirements and capabilities.

 Want to know what is in the current release of vSAN?
 Look at the latest vSAN release notes.

 Learn how to configure and manage a vSAN cluster.
 You can learn how to define storage policies for your virtual machines, how to use features like deduplication and encryption, and how to manage storage devices.

 You can use vSAN File Service to provide file sharing services using Network File System (NFS). vSAN File Service uses the vSAN Distributed File System (vDFS) to provide a scalable filesystem that is integrated with vSAN Storage Policy Based Management.
 This lets you leverage policy-based management to define file sharing and storage requirements.
 Learn how to configure the file service, create file shares on the vSAN datastore, and access a file share from a host client.